aliceknin/team-41-spring18/README.md

 ## Youtube Video Links
 Link to the System Demo: [System Demo](https://youtu.be/utZ8LtQ4ZQc)

-Link to the System Setup:
+Link to the System Setup: [System Setup](https://youtu.be/0jUxspJNWM8)

 Link to the Final Presentation: [Final Presentation](https://youtu.be/gZiUV-FQy3g)